 The solution developed by Fortum is based on implementing advanced NOx reduction technology at the stage of boiler combustion, which is the primary source of emissions.
 The combustion is stabilised by modifying or exchanging the entire burner taking into account the amount of air required.
 By stabilising and improving the combustion it is possible to operate burners at lower loads without risk of losing the flame.
 In addition, based on our experience, due to the more stable combustion and tuning of the combustion, we are able to increase the efficiency by 0.5–1.0%.

 Fortum has since supplied more than 1200 Low-NOx burners in more than 50 projects globally.
 Regarding corner- or wall-fired pulverised coal-fired power plants in India, we have proved that Fortum’s solution is feasible and can be implemented at any local power plant in India, including those using domestic coal.
-In 2020, Fortum implemented a combustion modification on one of the 150 MWe boilers of Hindalco Industries Limited, part of Aditya Birla Group, in Mahan, where the NOx emissions of a coal-fired boiler are for the first time cut down by 60%, reaching levels well below India’s set target of 300mg/Nm3.
+In 2020, Fortum completed a combustion modification on one of the coal-fired power plants with a capacity of over 100 MWe.
+The NOx emissions were for the first time cut down to such extent that NOx levels reached well below 300 mg/Nm3 in all loads and mill combinations.

 This reference project has demonstrated that Fortum’s solution works well in Indian boilers with a wide range of coals, both domestic and imported.
 In addition to this, Fortum has carried out technical feasibility studies on tens of different boiler types in India.
 These studies are based on documents and information received from local power plants as well as on actual site measurements conducted by our experts using special instruments.
 Even the 15-20-year-old power plants have potential to improve their energy efficiency and reduce their air emissions significantly, as in the case of NOx emissions, by adopting the best available technologies, where meeting these requirements with optimal CAPEX and OPEX is crucial.